dotnet/tye/docs/reference/service_discovery.md

 ## How it works: URIs in development

 For URIs, the Tye infrastructure will generate a set of environment variables using a well-known pattern.
-These environment variables will through through the configuration system and by used by `GetServiceUri()`.
+These environment variables will be available through the configuration system and used by `GetServiceUri()`.

 These are normal environment variables and can be read directly or through the configuration system.